Grief, anger, disbelief: Trump voters face Biden’s victory

 Still, any fragment of possibility is enough for some Trump supporters to reject reality, feel aggrieved and rebuff Biden’s calls for unity.
 Their comments lay out the political challenge ahead for the president-elect: The longer Trump casts doubt on the legitimacy of Biden’s win, the harder it will be for the new president to unite a riven country, as he has said he wants to do.

-“I’m really not in a live and let live mood,” said Daniel Echebarria, a 39-year-old school teacher who lives in Sparks, Nevada.
+“I’m really not in a live and let live mood,” said Daniel Echebarria, a 39-year-old schoolteacher who lives in Sparks, Nevada.

 Echebarria said he was surprised by the election results, questioned some of the numbers and would like to see the president continue with his legal challenges.
 But he also said he doesn’t consider the result “a big rig job” and doesn’t want to see Trump deny the results into January.
 Still, he’s not feeling particularly united, either.